pallets/werkzeug/docs/tutorial.rst

 After that we have a `try`/`except` that catches HTTP exceptions that could occur while matching or in the view function.
-When the adapter does not find a valid endpoint for our current request it will raise a `NotFound` exception which we can use like a response object.
+When the adapter does not find a valid endpoint for our current request it will raise a :exc:`~exceptions.NotFound` exception which we can use like a response object.
 An endpoint is basically the name of the function we want to handle our request with.
 We just get the function with the name of the endpoint and pass it the request and the URL values.